zhisme/lazy_names/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After you make changes ensure to run `rake rubocop` to check if your code meets linter standards.

 To install this gem onto your local machine, run `bundle exec rake install`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/zhisme/lazy_names.
+Ensure the CI build is green by validating tests are passing and coverage is not decreased.

 ## License